Yuri05/V10/README.md

 ### New release of the **ospsuite** R package

-* Many Fixed issues and Improvements (s.
-TODO link to ospsuite-R 10.0.X Release)
+* Many Fixed issues and Improvements (s. the [Release](https://github.com/Open-Systems-Pharmacology/OSPSuite-R/releases/tag/v10.0.70))
 * Significantly improved performance on multicore machines (s.
 [Efficient calculation with the ospsuite R package](https://www.open-systems-pharmacology.org/OSPSuite-R/articles/efficient-calculations.html))

 S. [documentation of the new R-Toolbox](https://www.open-systems-pharmacology.org/OSPSuite-R/) for detailed description and usage examples.